David Lama: Lunag Ri

-Lama was left behind without climbing partner at the base camp.
+Lama was left behind without a climbing partner at the base camp.
 Since Anker had declared that he would not return, Lama decided to start another attempt alone.

 This third attempt was started on November 8, 2016.
 Lama ascended the north-west ridge via a longer, but easier rock crevice and set up camp.
 Since he had no climbing partner he had to use roped solo techniques in order to ascend the ridge, climbing one pitch as lead, setting up an anchor and then rappeling back down to remove protections.
 Ascending the mountain this way together with a heavy backpack turned out to be too much of a challenge.
 Lama aborted this third attempt as well, not far from the location of the high point of the first expedition with Conrad Anker.

 On October 23, 2018, Lama returned for a fourth and final attempt.
 Again solo, he ascended the mountain in three days over the north-west ridge.
 He followed the same line he had taken on his first solo attempt.
-He had to set up bivouac two times for the nights at temperatures of -30 °C with 80 km/h storm gusts.
+He had to set up a bivouac two times for the nights at temperatures of -30°C with 80km/h storm gusts.
 During the entire third day he was unable to feel his toes.
 He decided to push on despite this and reached the summit at 10:00 a.m.
-After a few minutes on the summit he immediately rappeled back down.
+After a few minutes on the summit, he immediately rappeled back down.
 At midnight he was back at base camp.
 He did not lose any of his toes.

 Death

 On 16 April 2019, Lama, along with climbers Jess Roskelley and Hansjörg Auer, was caught in an avalanche on Howse Peak in the Waputik Range of the Canadian Rockies.
 The group had climbed a new route on the east face of Howse Peak, one of the most challenging Canadian rock-and-ice faces.

-Photographs from Roskelley’s phone indicate that the three climbers had reached the summit on Tuesday, 16 April at 12:44 PM.
-Their bodies were found 21 April 2019.
-It can be deduced from a photograph taken from Icefields Parkway by a climber from Canmore that a large cornice broke off above their route.
-He reported that the resulting avalanche swept the south-east face at 1:58, 31 minutes after they had reached a steep couloir above a basin to descend their route.
+Photographs from Roskelley's phone indicate that the three climbers had reached the summit on Tuesday, 16 April at 12:44 PM.
+Their bodies were found on 21 April 2019.
+It can be deduced from a photograph taken from Icefields Parkway by a climber from Canmore that a large cornice broke off above their route in the large snow basin that is drained by the icefall route, "Life by the Drop".
+He reported that the resulting avalanche swept the southeast face at 1:58, 31 minutes after the three climbers had reached a steep couloir above the snow basin to descend their route.
 Their bodies were recovered from an avalanche cone below the icefall route "Life by the Drop".
-The shallow layer of snow covering the climbers is a further indicator of a cornice break as the cause of the accident.
+The shallow layer of snow covering the climbers was a further indicator of a cornice break as the cause of the accident.